masu33/ansible-bootstrap/README.md

-This is how I install my machines with Ubuntu and Manjaro.
+This is how I install my desktop machines.